Expressivity and Complexity of MongoDB (Extended Version): Queries

+Thus, we obtain that \mupgl captures full NRA, and that \mupg captures NRA over a single collection.
 We observe that the above translation serves the purpose of understanding the expressive power of \mquery, but is likely to produce queries that \mongodb will not be able to efficiently execute in practice, even on relatively small database instances.
-We also note that the translation from NRA to \mquery works even if we allow for database instances $D$ such that $D.C$ is not strictly of type $\tau_C$, but may also contain other paths which are not in $\tau_C$.
+We also note that the translation from NRA to \mquery works even if we allow for database instances $D$ such that $D.C$ is not strictly of type $\tau_C$, but may also contain other paths not in $\tau_C$.